devopstrainings/linux-basics-katakoda/linux-adminstration/step4.md

 In RedHat OS and its family like CentOS, they use `RPM`(Redhat Package Manager), So the softwares we download will have an extension ending with `.rpm` like `.msi` in windows.

 Earlier to install an **RPM** we use to use `rpm` command, But using it have some dependencies problem and local repository problems.
-To avoid that RedHat has introduced a new command which overcomes the problems of
+To avoid that RedHat has introduced a new command which overcomes the problems of `rpm` command and the new command is `yum` (YelloDog Updated Modifier)